 Learn to read contour lines.

-How high or flat the land is is represented on the map with contour lines.
+Contour lines on a map represent how high or flat the land is.
 Each line represents a standard height above sea level.

 - When contour lines are close together, this means that the gradient is steep (the closer together, the steeper the gradient becomes).

-- When the contour lines are further apart, the gradient is flatter, so the further apart they are located, the flatter the ground on the map.
+- When the contour lines are further apart, the gradient is flatter, so the further apart they are located, the flatter the ground will be.

 Examine the legend.